eddyerburgh/notes/docs/distributed-systems/fault-tolerance.md

 The replication process follows these steps:

-1. The leader appends a commands to its own log.
+1. The leader appends a command to its own log.
 2. The leader sends an `AppendEntries()` RPC to each of the followers to replicate the log entry.
 3. When the log has been replicated by a follower, it replies with an acknowledgement.
 4. When the entry has been replicated successfully to a majority of the machines, the leader applies the entry to its state machine.